- Easy to set up

 The underlying Alexa ecosystem keeps improving, and the majority of the new smart home features (app control and routines) are available on all existing devices.
 The Plus, then, stands out because of its integrated Zigbee hub.
 Yet, at the moment, this needs some work to improve features with connected devices.
 Philips Hue bulbs, for example, have more options when connected to a Hue Bridge.

 I expect the Amazon Echo Plus to improve over time, but for now, it’s not quite the device to unify everything in your home.
-Currently, smart home users will be better served with a standard Amazon Echo or Amazon Echo Dot, sticking with manufacturer-provided bridges and Skills.
+Currently, smart home users will be better served with a standard Amazon Echo, Amazon Echo Dot, or Amazon Echo Spot – and sticking with manufacturer-provided bridges and Skills.

 A neat attempt at unifying the smart home, but the Echo Plus needs a few improvements before it works perfectly.